elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To enforce strict mode we must use the “use strict;” directive placed at the top of our code or function body.</div><br />
+  <div><strong>Interview Response:</strong> To enforce strict mode, we must use the “use strict;” directive placed at the top of our code or function body.</div><br />
-  <div><strong>Technical Response:</strong>  As a rule of thumb, when we need to declare a function, the first to consider is Function Declaration syntax.
-It gives more freedom in how to organize our code, because we can call such functions before they are declared.<br /><br />

-In JavaScript, is enforced by using the directive “use strict;”.
-The directive must be at the top of a script or at the beginning of a function body.
-Without "use strict", everything still works, but some features behave in the old fashion, “compatible” way.
-We would generally prefer the modern behavior.
+  <div><strong>Technical Response:</strong> In JavaScript, it gets enforced using the directive “use strict;”.
+The directive must appear at the beginning of a script or at the start of a function body.
+Everything still works without "use strict", but some features behave in the old fashion, “compatible” way.
+We would generally prefer modern behavior.<br /><br />

   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />